ZebraDevs/flow_ros/README.md

 }
 ```

-By default, `flow_ros::Subscribers` are configured such that `flow::Synchronizer::capture` needs to be called in a separate thread, as subscriber synchronization policies have built-in data waits which wake on data injection.
+By default, `flow_ros::Subscriber`s are configured such that `flow::Synchronizer::capture` needs to be called in a separate thread, as subscriber synchronization policies have built-in data waits which wake on data injection.
 For single threaded contexts, and extra template argument should be provided.

 For a completely single-threaded application, you can do away with the overhead thread-safety mechanisms with `flow::NoLock` as follows: